Lee Matthews (footballer)

 Lee Joseph Matthews (born 16 January 1979) is an English former footballer who played as a striker.

-He began his career with Leeds United in 1997, after winning the FA Youth Cup with the club's youth team.
-He transferred to Bristol City in 2001, following loan spells at Notts County and Gillingham.
-During three years with City he was loaned out to Darlington, Bristol Rovers, and Yeovil Town.
-He signed with Port Vale in 2004, before moving on to Crewe Alexandra after a two years stay.
-After leaving Crewe in 2007 he joined Scottish club Livingston, before retiring from the game later in the year, at the age of 28.
-Dogged by injuries throughout his career, the talented striker was limited to a total of twenty goals in 138 league and cup appearances in his ten-year professional career – most of these appearances were as a substitute.
+He began his career with Leeds United in 1997 after winning the FA Youth Cup with the club's youth team.
+He transferred to Bristol City in 2001 after loan spells at Notts County and Gillingham.
+During three years with City, he was loaned out to Darlington, Bristol Rovers, and Yeovil Town.
+He signed with Port Vale in 2004 before moving on to Crewe Alexandra after a two-year stay.
+After leaving Crewe in 2007, he joined the Scottish club Livingston before retiring at 28.
+Dogged by injuries throughout his career, he was limited to a total of twenty goals in 138 league and cup appearances in his ten-year professional career—most of these appearances were as a substitute.